 If another heat source is used to heat the cylinder and this is allowed to raise the water temperature excessively then the overheat thermostat will trip.
 This is likely on solar thermal products when the solar thermostats are set at high temperatures.
 All HP290 cylinders are fitted with a 3 kW immersion heater so that the store temperature can be raised above that which the heat pump provides, to boost the hot water performance if necessary and to protect against legionella eg. following the time parameters set on the Heat Pump remote control.

 Control/Overheat Dual Thermostats

-Make sure that the probes are fully inserted into the pockets provided.
+Make sure that the probe is fully inserted into the pocket Provided taking care not to damage the probe during insertion.